chpasek/hpe-dev-portal/content/platform/hpe-oneview/home.md

 ### [Ruby ![](Github)](https://github.com/HewlettPackard/oneview-sdk-ruby)

-The Ruby SDK provides a Ruby library to easily interact with the HPE OneView API, enabling developers to easily build integrations and scalable solutions with HPE OneView.
+The Ruby SDK provides a Ruby library to easily interact with the HPE OneView API.
+This project is no longer being developed and has limited support.
+In the near future this repository will be fully deprecated.
+Please consider using other OneView projects.

 * [OneView Ruby SDK Docker Image](https://hub.docker.com/r/hewlettpackardenterprise/hpe-oneview-sdk-for-ruby)